samdevx1029/angular-ts-webpack-ngc-rollup/README.md

 Run "npm install" from project root.

+DURING DEVELOPMENT

-Run "npm run webpackbuild" from project root.
-Webpack now only builds globals.js and index.html.
-It does not use the TS loader to build TS files.
+Run "npm run webpackbuilddev" from project root.
+Webpack builds globals.js and index.html in project root.
+Webpack is not being used to build TS files.
 That task is now left to rollup.

+Run "npm run servedev" from project root.
+This launches gulp.
+Any changes to TS files will be watched, ngc and rollup will trigger and lite-server will reflect those changes.
+Since file I/O is occurring for ngc and rollup, this process is slow despite being automated.

+PRODUCTION DEPLOY

-Run "npm run rollupbuild" from project root.
-You should see newly created app.js in dist folder.
+Run "npm run build" from project root. webpack, ngc and rollup will trigger and outputs will be saved in dist.

+Make the following changes manually.

-Need to automate this step but so far this is manual.
-Rename "app.js" to "app.<hash>.js" where <hash> is the hash value from webpack build.
+(1) Rename "app.js" to "app.<hash>.js" where <hash> is the hash value from webpack build.

-Need to automate this step but so far this is manual.
-To index.html, Add <script> tag with source pointing to hashed app.js from previous step.
+(2) To index.html, Add <script> tag with source pointing to hashed app.js from previous step.

-Run "npm run serve" from project root to serve production application from dist folder using lite-server locally.
+dist folder is now ready to deploy to production/staging web server.
+You can also serve its content locally with "npm run serve".